Roger Williams Memorial Scholarship

 Roger believed in education and supporting community youth.
 He was a member of the Marina Kiwanis for over 35 years and served as the Key Club advisor for Marina High School.
 The Marina Foundation continues his commitment to youth and education by offering this scholarship to students pursuing a career in law enforcement or public safety (police/fire).

-■ The Roger Williams Memorial Scholarship is funded privately and with named donations to TMF.
+The Roger Williams Memorial Scholarship is funded privately and with named donations to TMF.

 1. Student must have a minimum 2.8 grade point average (GPA).

-2. Student must be a graduating senior attending Marina High School (MaHS)
+2. Student must be a graduating senior, attending Marina High School (MaHS).

-1. a completed application.
+3. A completed application.

-2. an official copy of the student's transcripts showing the GPA.
+4. An official copy of the student’s transcripts showing the GPA.

-3. at least one letter of recommendation from a faculty or staff member at MaHS.
+5. At least one letter of recommendation from a faculty or staff member at MaHS.

-4. a one-page response to: "Please explain your reasons why you would like to have a career as a Registered Nurse".
+6. A one-page response to: “Please explain your reasons why you would like to have a career as a Registered Nurse”.

 You will be able to apply for five different Marina High School scholarships with this one common application HERE.
-Applications are due by Friday, April 21, 2023.

 About Roger Williams